chetanbg1/cbg-aws/README.md

 **AWS Database Migration Service (AWS DMS)
 -
-AWS Database Migration Service (AWS DMS)(opens in a new tab) enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+AWS Database Migration Service (AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

 With AWS DMS, you move data between a source database and a target database.
 The source and target databases(opens in a new tab) can be of the same type or different types.
 During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.